Fanpeng-L/FullStack-Learning-Notes/2. Front-end/npm.md

-# JavaScript package manager (npm)

-Starting around 2010, several JavaScript package managers emerged to help 🦾automate🦾 the process of downloading and upgrading libraries from a central repository. npm has been most popular since around 2015. (around late 2016, yarn picked up a lot of attention)
+Around 2010, several JavaScript package managers emerged to help 🦾automate🦾 the process of downloading and upgrading libraries from a central repository. npm has been most popular since around 2015. (around late 2016, yarn picked up a lot of attention)

-> npm was originally a package manager made specifically for node.js, a JavaScript runtime designed to run on the server side, not the front end.
+# 💜 Basics

-## 1. 🔨Use of npm:
+## 1. install

+`npm i <package name>` install locally

+`npm i -g <package name>` install globally

+## 2. `package.json`

 `$ npm init`

-This will generate a file named `package.json`:
+It will ask a bunch of questions to set up, and then write a package.json file.

 ```json
 {